 Elemental Tiers: Common on the series with the Summon Magic, since you go finding them in your way, each one tends to be stronger that the previous one regardless of elemental atributes, at the end of the game you'll probably end using only the last summons you got, and maybe some of the weaker ones that are used for a support role.
 Some of the games avert this by either allowing you to level up the summons or making their power directly proportional to yours on a more balanced way.

-Face Heel Turn: A meta example with the Cids.
+Face-Heel Turn: A meta example with the Cids.
 For the first eleven games and the spin-offs that came out at the same time the Cids were aligned with your party, or at least weren't evil.
-Beginning with Final Fantasy XII and continued in XIII and Type-0, the Cids have begun to act as antagonists, and the Cid of Type-0 is actually the Big Bad.
+Beginning with Final Fantasy XII and continued in XIII and Type-0, the Cids have begun to act as antagonists although the former was against his will and the Cid of Type-0 is actually the Big Bad.

 Fantastic Nuke: In a weirdly literal example, the Flare spell.
 It is, in most cases, non-elemental, but in some games Flavor Text for the spell refers to its power as coming from either fusion or fission.
 As well, the spell's name is reminiscent of solar flare, and we all know what powers the sun.
 Ironically, the translation of the spell as NUKE in the very first game probably has nothing to do with this.